osulp/omeka-s-docker/README.md

 Install Docker and Docker-compose on your host (can be a physical or virtual machine).

+Build the dockerfile

+In visual studio code, right-click on the Dockerfile and choose Build image or use command line in terminal.
+Save the image with a tag like omekasdocker:latest

+The Dockerfile sets up an image based on the php:7.2-apache image (The modules don't work with php8 yet), adds php dependecies, and copies the omeka-s-3.2.2/omeka-s files to the var/www/html folder in the image.
+It also copies the modules to the modules folder.
+I only included Easy Install and the OaiPnhRepository and OaiPmhHarvester modules.

+Once the build file is completed, it will have added the image to your local docker.

+Run docker-compose.yml

+If you changed the image tag name from omekasdocker:latest, make sure to update the docker-compose.yml image pointer in the file.

+In VS Code you can right click anywhere in the docker-compose.yml file and select to Compose Up to get the containers running.
+It runs three containers, database, phpmyadmin, and the omeka web app.

+Once container are running, go to localhost on your web browser.
+It will walk through adding a user and installing.

 Download the file "docker-compose.yml".

 From the directory containing the "docker-compose.yml" file: